gregs1104/peg/README.rst

 TODO:  Show a sample RHEL sysconfig script for comparison sake

-Whether or not you find that useful, you'll also get source code builds and cluster creation, setup, and control automated as well by using peg.
+Whether or not you find that useful, you'll also get source code builds and cluster creation, setup, and control automated by using peg.

 peg takes commands similarly to common version control systems:  you call the one executable script with a subcommand, followed by what you want it to